The holiday hot list: Where to travel in February

 Where to stay: Anantara Koh Yao Yai

-Choose between two restaurants at the resort, one being the Italian-inspired Beach Restaurant serving fresh seafood, dry-aged steaks and specialty pasta and pizzas in an open-air dining space.
+Choose between the resort's three restaurants, one being the international Beach Restaurant serving fresh seafood, dry-aged steaks and specialty pasta and pizzas in an open-air dining space.
 Over at Pakarang, the menu features contemporary Thai dishes – we highly recommend the pineapple fried rice – with international breakfast favourites prepared at live cooking stations and light bites served throughout the day.
+And don't miss Tomi, the newly opened Japanese restaurant boasting panoramic ocean views.

 From £285 per night.